cordercorder/knn-models/examples/PCMKT/README.md

 ## Prune datastore (optional)
-The script applies cluster-based pruning strategy to the datastore. `sample_rate` denotes the proportion of entries to keep in each n-gram phrase group clustered by translation cost.
+The script below applies cluster-based pruning strategy to the datastore. `sample_rate` denotes the proportion of entries to keep in each n-gram phrase group clustered by translation cost.
 It should be in the range of (0, 1).
 The pruned datastore will be saved to `pruned_datastore`.
 Note that this step is optional, you can skip it and move to the next step.